tonytvo/blog-generator/content/blog/questions-to-ask-parents/index.md

 - did you ever break the law as a youth? or come close? what did you learn from it?
 - name a time when you got in a lot of trouble with your parents and were grounded.
 What did you learn from that experience?
 - what qualities and characteristics make a true friend?
+- how did you go about selecting your friends in high school?

 - what did you find the most rewarding about being parent?